rancher/docs/content/rancher/v2.6/en/quick-start-guide/deployment/quickstart-manual-setup/_index.md

 ## Install Rancher with Helm

 Then from your local workstation, run the following commands.
-You will need to have installed [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [helm.](https://helm.sh/docs/intro/install/)
+You will need to have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [helm.](https://helm.sh/docs/intro/install/) installed.

 ```
 helm repo add rancher-latest https://releases.rancher.com/server-charts/latest